7: Algae - an Introduction

 Macroalgae

 As mentioned above, macroalgae, known as seaweeds, do not have roots, stems, leaves, or flowers.
-Kelp in underwater forests appear to have roots, stems, and leaves, but they are not plants.
-They have analogous structures such as holdfast, stipes, and blades, which serve the functions of roots, stems, and leaves found in plants.
-As do the microalgae, variants of macroalgae include red (Rhodophyta), green (Chlorophyta, also a type of microalgae), and brown (Phaeophyta) algae.
+Kelp in underwater forests appears to have roots, stems, and leaves, but it is not a plant.
+They have analogous structures, such as holdfasts, stipes, and blades, which serve the functions of roots, stems, and leaves found in plants.
+As with microalgae, variants of macroalgae include red (Rhodophyta), green (Chlorophyta, also a type of microalgae), and brown (Phaeophyta) algae.
 It grows up to 30 times as quickly as land-based groups.
-In addition, it does not have lignin.
-They grow much faster than terrestrial plants and can form lots of biomass for commercial processing in much less area than land groups.
+In addition, it lacks lignin.
+They grow much faster than terrestrial plants and can produce large amounts of biomass for commercial processing over much less area than land groups.
 They can be grown cheaply in sea farms without adding nutrients or pesticides.
 Hence, they are ideal for both food and biofuel production.
 Brown and red algae have many present commercial uses.
-They have lots of carbohydrates for potential bioethanol production and triacylglycerols for biodiesel.
-Their carbohydrate composition includes mannitols and cell wall constituents, which could also be used for fermentation.
+They have abundant carbohydrates for potential bioethanol production and triacylglycerols for biodiesel production.
+Their carbohydrate composition includes mannitol and cell wall constituents, which could also be used for fermentation.
 In contrast to present petroleum sources, the biodiesel from macroalgae does not contain sulfur.

 Red macroalgae